sastani/Hangman/README.md

 ## RESTful Hangman

-### REST API for playing Hangman.
+REST API for playing Hangman creating using Spring Boot.
 It uses a word list from Duke's CS Department.

 # Installation: